yuhonas/clintp.xyz/content/index.md

 I went on to study Computer Science at Swinburne University and am also deeply intrigued by the Social Sciences, particularly Psychology, Sociology and Economics.
 In my professional life I have been a business owner, engineer, senior engineer, delivery lead, engineering manager, product owner, solutions architect and involved in a startup from seed to exit.

-My most recent position was as an Engineering Manager at [GOAT](https://www.goat.com) in LA, All in all I enjoy leading teams and organisations on rewarding journeys.
+My most recent position was as an Engineering Manager at [GOAT](https://www.goat.com) in LA, All in all I enjoy leading teams and organizations on rewarding journeys.

-Outside of work I love traveling with ~25 countries under my belt, hiking, studying spanish, reading, coffee (trying to perfect my latte art) and alcohol (not in any kind of intense restraining order type love but more of a gentle fascination with its production and how it could be perceived as a distillation of a culture)
+Outside of work I love traveling with ~25 countries under my belt, hiking, studying spanish, reading, coffee (trying to perfect my latte art) and alcohol (not in any kind of [Rick & Morty](https://www.adultswim.com/videos/rick-and-morty) high functioning alcoholic type love but more of a gentle fascination with its production and how it could be perceived as a distillation of a culture)

 ## looking for a resume?